Our Net Zero commitments

 In February 2021 we signed up to the B Corp Climate Collective and set a 2030 Net Zero target.
 To get there we’re focussing on four core objectives:

 Measure our total carbon footprint*.
 In 2021 = 2,672 tCO2e**.

-Reduce our emissions in line with a science based target.
+Reduce our emissions in line with a 1.5 degrees pathway.

 *Our net zero commitments include Octopus Investments, Octopus Ventures, Octopus Real Estate, Octopus MoneyCoach, Octopus Wealth and Seccl.
-We have not included Aurora, but we intend to bring them into the plan when we have a clearer understanding of their emissions data. ** Tonnes of carbon dioxide equivalent.
+We have not included Aurora, Octopus Energy or our investment products because we intend to sign up to the Net Zero Asset Managers Initiative this year, and will be making a separate commitment for them.

 2021 carbon footprint

 In 2021 our carbon footprint was 2,672 tonnes of CO2 That’s equivalent to powering 337 homes per year or having 576 cars driven per year.
 Here’s how that gets broken down across our business: